Is life insurance a good investment?

-As for tax benefits, all instruments discussed – endowment, term plan, PPF, equity funds (ELSS) offer tax deductions.
+As for tax benefits, all instruments discussed – endowment, term plan, PPF, ELSS mutual funds offer tax deductions.
 So not much to compare here.

 But do note that the money invested in equity funds is available to you as and when you want (after 3 years in case of ELSS).
 But bonus accrued in endowment plans are paid only at the time of maturity (though you can take a loan against it).

 - If you have recently bought the policy (less than 3 years old), then stop paying the premiums and forget about the policy.
 Bear the losses.
 Switch to Term Plan + Equity MF / PPF mode.
 It will work out better in the long term.